VirtualSpaceGit/User-mode-monitor/README.md

 ## Features

 * **Real-Time `.exe` File Monitoring**: Monitors creation and deletion of executable files (`.exe`) specifically.
-* **Process Tracking**: Detects when processes start and stop, providing visibility into system activity.
+* **Process Tracking**: Detects when processes/threads start and stop, providing visibility into system activity.
 * **Window Monitoring**: Reports when windows are minimized or restored, enhancing user interaction insights.

 ## How It Works